Dhsrthn/arvr/readme.md

 3) API Mode

     This mode calls an external Rest API to get famous places nearby, and places a marker at each location.

+        Note: The markers sometimes only fire an click event to display description, when placed at the center of the screen.